Main Concepts and Settings

 - In workflow—the task is being performed;

-- Done—the task is completed by the executor, but verification or testing is needed;
+- Done—the task is completed by the performer, but verification or testing is needed;

 - Accepted—the task is completed, the function is ready to use;